In-Person Therapy vs. Therapy App: Which is Right for Me?

 While researching options for counselling, you might have wondered what is the ACTUAL difference between a therapy app and seeing an in-person psychotherapist.

-By the end of this article, you’ll know the differences between the two types of therapy and which option is best for you.
+By the end of this article, you’ll know the differences between the two types of therapy, their pros and cons, and which option is best for you.

 A therapy app is an app designed to help people receive therapy and counselling services virtually through text therapy, video chat, and email support.

-• Outcomes: Research has shown that virtual therapy, in some cases, can be just as effective as in person therapy - depending on the issue being worked on.
-While there are certain issues that are less suited to online therapy, such as crisis situations and psychosis, common issues like anxiety and depression are usually treated just as effectively.
+• Helpful for common issues: Research has shown that virtual therapy, in some cases, can be just as effective as in person therapy for common issues like anxiety and depression

-• Comfortability: Some people find it easier to connect to a therapist online, rather than in person.
-Being in your own space may help you be more comfortable and open up during sessions.
+• Comfort: You might find it easier to connect to a therapist online, rather than in person, as being in your own space may help you be more comfortable and open up during sessions

-• Quality of Support: A recent study conducted by the Journal of Telemedicine and Telecare showed that clients who attended virtual sessions felt less supported and encouraged during online therapy compared to in-person therapy.
-In addition, 15% of clients who attended virtual sessions didn't feel as connected and comfortable as they were in in-person sessions.
+• Quality of Support: A recent study conducted by the Journal of Telemedicine and Telecare showed that clients who attended virtual sessions felt less supported and encouraged during online therapy compared to in-person therapy, and 15% of clients who attended virtual sessions didn't feel as connected and comfortable as they were in in-person sessions

-• Privacy: Apps require you to provide your own private space for sessions.
-Some people find it harder to concentrate at home.
-If you’re living with a spouse, a family, or at home with your parents you’ll need to find a way to be comfortable and know that someone isn’t listening at the door.
+• Privacy: Apps require you to provide your own private space for sessions, and you might find it harder to concentrate at home - if you’re living with a spouse, a family, or at home with your parents you’ll need to find a way to be comfortable and know that someone isn’t listening at the door

 Many local practices also offer online therapy as an option: Clients can attend therapy in person when they wish, but can also opt for a virtual session when they need it.

-• Focus: Some clients find it easier to focus on therapy in the privacy of the therapist’s office, versus at home where there are distractions, children, and family members.
+• Focus: You might find it easier to focus on therapy in the privacy of the therapist’s office, versus at home where there are distractions, children, and family members

-• Quality of Outcomes: Studies have shown that clients have overall higher levels of satisfaction with in-person therapy vs. online therapy.
+• Quality of Outcomes: Studies have shown that clients have overall higher levels of satisfaction with in-person therapy vs. app therapy

-• Suitable for more client groups: There are many client groups for whom online therapy is not a suitable option, including clients who need crisis intervention, a diagnosis, help with severe clinical issues, and who have conditions where the therapist needs to evaluate the client’s in-person presentation.
-In person therapy is suitable for a generally wider range of client concerns.
+• Suitable for more client groups: There are many client groups for whom online therapy is not a suitable option, including clients who need crisis intervention, a diagnosis, help with severe clinical issues, and who have conditions where the therapist needs to evaluate the client’s in-person presentation

-• Convenience: While many in-person therapists do offer online sessions, their practices are generally smaller and don’t provide instant access to thousands of therapists at the client’s fingertips.
-In-person scheduling can be more tedious and less “instant-access” for clients, especially for people who want to see a therapist quickly.
+• Inconvenience: While many in-person therapists do offer online sessions, their practices are generally smaller and don’t provide instant access to thousands of therapists at the client’s fingertips like apps do - In-person scheduling can be more tedious and less “instant-access," especially if you want to see a therapist quickly

 Both therapy apps and in-person therapy have been proven to be effective choices for receiving therapy treatment.
 But you might be wondering which one is better, or which one is right for you?